troclaux/notes/shell_bash.md

 - check if a directory exists: `if [ -d "path/to/your/directory" ]; then`
 - check if a file exists and is not empty: `if [ -s "path/to/your/file" ]; then`

+The script belows does the following:

+1. checks if directory `~/.config/nvim` exists
+2. recursively change ownership of directory contents

 ```bash
 if [ -d "$HOME/.config/nvim" ]; then
   sudo chown -R $USER ~/.config/nvim/